 U.S. Global Food Security Policy: Global Food Security Act

 Global food security and nutrition programs help families and farmers build the foundations for more independent and prosperous lives.
 By sharing U.S. expertise in agriculture development and supporting programs that work in partnership with smallholder farmers and especially women, we can continue the progress already being made to tackle hunger and malnutrition under the Feed the Future Initiative.
-Last year alone, this initiative improved the nutrition of 12.5 million children and assisted nearly 7 million farmers and producers in improving their use of technology and land management practices.
+In 2015 alone, this initiative improved the nutrition of 12.5 million children and assisted nearly 7 million farmers and producers in improving their use of technology; and land management practices.
 See the numerous American Feed the Future partners here!

-The Global Food Security Act focuses on the following key areas:
+The Global Food Security Act of 2016 performs the following tasks:

-- Aligning U.S. assistance with country owned strategies to enhance agricultural productivity, household income, local economies, and food and nutrition security to work toward the ultimate goal of transitioning countries away from U.S. assistance.
+Aligns U.S. assistance with country-owned strategies to enhance agricultural productivity, household income, local economies, and food and nutrition security to work toward the ultimate goal of transitioning countries away from U.S. assistance.

-- Prioritizing the growth of small-scale producers’ income, productivity, and livelihoods and improving nutrition, especially among women and children.
+Prioritizes the growth of small-scale producers’ income, productivity, and livelihoods and improves nutrition, especially among women and children.

-- Leveraging unique partnerships with NGOs, the private sector, and reseach and academic institutions.
+Leverages unique partnerships with NGOs, the private sector, and research and academic institutions.

-InterAction has played a leading role in convening a broad group of NGO and other stakeholders to help shape these pieces of legislation, and we will continue to work with Congress and the administration to ensure final passage of legislation that authorizes Feed the Future and a global food and nutrition security strategy that is inclusive of NGO priorities.
+InterAction has played a leading role in convening a broad group of NGOs and other stakeholders to help shape these pieces of legislation, and we are thrilled by the passage of legislation that authorizes Feed the Future and a global food and nutrition security strategy that is inclusive of NGO priorities.
 We urge for continued support to fight global hunger and malnutrition, and motivate our champions in congress to reauthorize and re-implement the Global Food Security Act.
 See our thank you letter to our supporters in Congress on behalf of member NGOs here.

 Photo: Krishnasis Ghosh